Fund EcoMarket

 Resources, Affiliations & Corporate Strategies

+The responsibilities of the investment team cover all aspects of the research.
 Additionally, to ensure that our investment team follows a robust and consistent approach to ESG investing, we have governance in place to monitor, evaluate and support the team’s investment process and our ESG ratings.
-This governance mechanism is chaired by our Head of Quantitative Risk (Marnie Aragon-Uy), and includes the entire investment team (Mike Sell, Kieron Kader, Daniel Billis, Cynthia Cano and Keith Gyles) and our CEO (Brad Crombie).
+This governance mechanism is chaired by our Head of Quantitative Risk (Marnie Aragon-Uy), and includes the entire investment team (Mike Sell, Kieron Kader and Daniel Billis) and our CEO (Paul Robinson).

-We place a high priority on keeping our staff current on sustainability issues and follow the strict requirements that is imposed on us via the ISR Label which we are required to validate: 1) Training in ESG analysis (internal and externally) and time spent by the management company on continuous training; 2) Internal communication (funds managers, salespeople, etc.) of the extra-financial analyses conducted.
+We place a high priority on keeping our staff current on sustainability issues and follow the strict requirements that is imposed on us via the ISR Label which we are required to validate:

-Further Alquity disseminates current industry issues on a regular basis to our all employees and also holds mandatory CPD sessions on relevant industry issues.
+Furthermore, Alquity disseminates current industry issues on a regular basis to our all employees and also holds mandatory CPD sessions on relevant industry issues.

 Dialshifter